7k8m/json.filed/how2use_2.md

     .exec(); ...
 ````
 Inner Chain 2 consists from filed and write executer.<br/>
-Here filed executer specifies file path for item.<br/>
+Here filed executer specifies file path for each item.<br/>
-write executer write item JSON to file.
+write executer write JSON of each item to the file.

 ### exec ...?
 You see `.exec()` in both executer chains.<br/>
 Execution of chain started after `.exec()` function is called.<br/>
-Without `.exec()`, chain of executers is just construted, and not executed yet.<br/>
+Without `.exec()`, chain of executers is just construted and not executed.<br/>
 So please do not forget to call `.exec()`.😉

 [More examples ...](./examples.md)<br/>